ARMmbed/mbed-os/features/atcryptoauth/README.md

 Enter choice:
 ```
 Commissioning is done in two steps:
 - First, pressing character 'a' configures the device as described above.
-This step challenges the user to lock the config.
+This step prompts the user to lock the configuration.
 On pressing 'y' the configuration is locked.
 Note: this step is **irreversible**.
-- Next, pressing 'c' generated a persistent Private key in slot 0.
-This key can be referred as *Key Id 0* with the driver API.
+- Next, pressing 'c' generates a persistent Private key in slot 0.
+This key can be referred to as *Key Id 0* with the driver API.

 ***The demo config is done!***